 Enjoy a fun drawing lesson on how to draw an eagle, America's most emblematic figure!
 This proud animal is not as difficult to draw as it might seem.
 The real challenge is to create a front version and make sure that the result still looks like an eagle and not like any other bird.

 A side version is easier to recognize because the beak is easier to draw and the hair is also more visible.
 It's tough to achieve this goal in black and white, but it can certainly be done!
-Below you can see a template of the final eagle with colors.
+Above you can see a template of the final eagle with colors.

 Cool!
 Let's start with the creation of the head using a circular shape.
 On top of the head, you can draw a small hair using a tiny triangle.
 Next, you can add a longer triangle to illustrate the beak.